Hardwood Heat Logs

 Preparing to light a fire.
 Doing so with heat logs is relatively simple.
 Pretty much any fire-starting method will work, but we advise breaking up two individual briquettes/pieces into four or even six smaller pieces of equal sizes.
 Breaking up can be done by tapping one log against the other or at a rigid surface.
 After you’ve broken them up, toss them into the fireplace.
 Arrange a shape where they are all touching each other.
 A triangle seems to be the optimal choice.
 Take another piece and place it in the middle (standing) of this triangle.
 Then, ignite it.
 This flame should quickly engulf the rest of the logs which were arranged in the right shape.

 Now you can take control of the flame intensity into your hands.
 Manipulate airflow controls or add another set of logs to increase the intensity of the flame.
 Our recommendation would be to avoid adding in a lot of heat logs to the fire rapidly.
 Because of the very low moisture content, this could create an unpleasant or even dangerous environment.

 Benefits of using heat logs

-They share a lot of the same advantages with briquettes, thus meaning that eco heat logs are equally just as good indoors and outdoors.
+They share a lot of the same advantages as briquettes, thus meaning that eco heat logs are equally just as good indoors and outdoors.
 They are a lot safer than some other fuels and won’t leave too much ash or emit large amounts of smoke.
 This is possible thanks to the fact that heat logs contain very little moisture (usually the moisture content is no higher than 5%).

 The extremely low moisture content is probably the best feature of compressed heat logs.
-Low moisture means quick ignition and high heat outputs, horeover, due to the smart manufacturing and refined composition they are great for wood-burning stoves and fire pits, log burners, chimneys as well as probably any other kiln or stove that is around these days.
+Low moisture means quick ignition and high heat outputs, moreover, due to the smart manufacturing and refined composition they are great for wood-burning stoves and fire pits, log burners, chimneys as well as probably any other kiln or stove that is around these days.

 Why choose HS Solid Fuels?